metapraveen/metapraveen/README.md

 ### Hi there 👋

+I am Praveen Kumar
+I like building web applications using React,TypeScript,Ruby and Rails I currently live in Berlin, Germany
+I am reachable on [twitter](https://mobile.twitter.com/metapraveen) and praveen.kumar@hey.com

+Also, If you are new in tech and want some help to get started, I can help you to naviage in my free time.

 <!--
 **metapraveen/metapraveen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.